 2 See for example Vergne, J. P. (2012).
 Stigmatized categories and public disapproval of organizations: A mixed-methods study of the global arms industry, 1996-2007.
-Academy of Management Journal, 55(5), 1027-1052 companies have tried to deflect concerns about weapons companies' conduct and human rights records by arguing they are dealing with an Australian subsidiary.
+Academy of Management Journal, 55(5), 1027-1052

 Local subsidiaries of weapons companies are wholly-owned by the parent company, which has full control over the subsidiary's assets, operations, and strategic direction.
 Therefore local subsidiaries should always be considered to be part of the parent company.